chetankush/customer-management-system/README.md

 * Diagrams (scroll down to see them)

+docker image of project

+     docker pull chetankushwah/gofr-mysql:hubtest

 ## Getting Started

-pull the docker image using this command after installing docker on your system

-     docker pull chetankushwah/gofr-mysql:hubtest

 Download the zip by clicking code button on the upper left side of repository home page and extract the file to use it